auth-xyz/BalatroPatcher/README.txt

 IF your Balatro installation is not there (for whatever reason, if you pirated it I will be very angry), you can give patchy the --source flag, and it will use that path instead.

-bpatchy --mod path/to/mod
+./patchy --patch /path/to/patch_folder

 This will patch the "Balatro.exe" to have the contents of the mod folder.
 Now of course, if you want to play your game with no modded content, you can use:

-bpatchy --revert
+./patchy --revert

 And your Balatro.exe will be clean!